bbfrederick/rapidtide/docs/usage.rst

 Description:
 ^^^^^^^^^^^^

-	Like rapidtide2, but for single time courses.
+	Like rapidtide, but for single time courses.
 Takes two text files as input, calculates and displays the time lagged crosscorrelation between them, fits the maximum time lag, and estimates the significance of the correlation.
 It has a range of filtering, windowing, and correlation options.